Quilt Preparation

 Size

 Backing and batting must be at least 3 inches larger than the top of the quilt on all sides.
 That means a 100 x 90 quilt top requires at least a 106 x 96 piece of batting and backing.
 I appreciate it greatly, if you leave a note in with your quilt indicating the dimensions of the top and backing (and batting if you are providing your own.)
+Note: If backing does not meet these requirements, and it is necessary for me to piece any of the backing, there will be a $25 charge per seam.

 Should I prewash?